DivyaBandaru123/K-means-Clustering/README.md

 Compare performance with the scikit-learn version.

-🗂️ File Overview
+🗂️ File Overview:

-File Name	Description
-clustering.ipynb	Full code implementation and step-by-step output players_22.csv	Dataset used for clustering
+Description : clustering.ipynb	Full code implementation and step-by-step output

-📊 Dataset
-We use the FIFA 22 player dataset (specifically players_22.csv) which includes attributes like:

-Pace

-Shooting

-Passing

-Dribbling

-Physical

-📥 Download it from Kaggle (registration may be required).

-⚙️ Local Setup Instructions
-✅ Prerequisites
-Python 3.8 or higher

-Jupyter Notebook or any Python IDE

-📦 Required Packages
-Install the necessary packages using pip:

-bash
-Copy
-Edit
-pip install pandas numpy scikit-learn matplotlib
+Dataset : players_22.csv used for clustering

 🧪 How It Works
-Initialization:

-Choose number of clusters k

-Randomly assign initial centroids
+Initialization: Choose number of clusters k and randomly assign initial centroids

-Iteration:

-For each data point, compute its distance to each centroid

-Assign each point to the nearest cluster
+Iteration: For each data point, compute its distance to each centroid and assign each point to the nearest cluster

 Recalculate each centroid as the mean of its assigned points